 - The area can be reached by boat from Brownlee Reservoir.
 This area does not have restrooms.
 Visitors must pack out their trash.
 The Andrus WMA and Cottonwood Creek are day-use only.

 - Use Hewitt or Holcomb parks, Moonshine Mine Boat Launch, Woodhead Park, or Swedes Landing for camping, restrooms and boat access.

 View a map of Cottonwood Creek.

 C.J.
 Strike Area

-Since 2005, Idaho Power has managed the 3,000 acres we own within the C.J.
-Strike Wildlife Management Area (WMA).
-The Idaho Department of Fish and Game (IDFG) helps us manage the area.
+Idaho Power has managed the 3,000 acres we own within the C.J.
+Strike Wildlife Management Area (WMA) with the help of the Idaho Department of Fish and Game (IDFG) since 2005.
 They perform wildlife management and enforce state fish and game laws.
 Some areas are closed during waterfowl and upland game bird nesting seasons.
 The WMA headquarters includes a public restroom and a seasonal recreational vehicle (RV) waste-disposal site.
 The restroom is open from 8 a.m. to 5 p.m. weekdays, except holidays.

 View a map of the C.J.
 Strike WMA.